JamieCressey/pyredis/README.rst

 LUA Scripting
 ^^^^^^^^^^^^^

-redis-py supports the EVAL, EVALSHA, and SCRIPT commands.
+redispy supports the EVAL, EVALSHA, and SCRIPT commands.
 However, there are a number of edge cases that make these commands tedious to use in real world scenarios.
-Therefore, redis-py exposes a Script object that makes scripting much easier to use.
+Therefore, redispy exposes a Script object that makes scripting much easier to use.

 To create a Script instance, use the `register_script` function on a client